thekid810/CypressTest/README.md

     “reports” folder
 5. Test data put on fixtures folder

-Command to run test:
-1. Copy/download Project to your PC
+Run scenario:
+1. Install web browser that you want to test
-2. Open terminal(in MacOS) or cmd(in Window)) and change directory to folder that contains project then type this command(Make sure your system installed web browser that you want to run): npm run scenarioInChrome npm run scenarioInFirefox npm run scenarioInEdge
+2. Open terminal(in MacOS) or cmd(in Window)) and change directory to folder that contains project then type this command: npm run scenarioInChrome npm run scenarioInFirefox npm run scenarioInEdge

-Note:
+Test Scenario (2 testcases):
+1. Add and View Member:
+    User add member with valid values -> Verify that user can add member User and member with invalid values(For example: user input phone number with wrong fomat, phone number should be digits) -> Verify that user can not add member.
+This testcase is bug because user can add member.
+    User input ID that he/she created to view member -> Verify that all informations of member are corrected
+2. Search member:
+    User input string that exsiting -> Verify information's member is displayed in the list User input string that non-exsiting -> Verify the list is empty

+Report:
-1. I uses 2 templates report(Cypress and Cucumber).
+I use 2 templates report(Cypress Report and Cucumber Report).
 The Report will be generated in folder:
     Cucumber Report: "Your Project location\cypress\reports\cucumberReport\index.html"
     Cypress Report: "Your Project location\cypress\reports\cypressReport\report.html"

-2. Some Macbooks have the error when generating cucumber report due to Permission Denied, if you see the error in your machine, please follow the link to fix https://github.com/cucumber/json-formatter/issues/24
+Note: Some MacOS have the error when generating cucumber report due to Permission Denied, if you see the error in your machine, please follow the link to fix https://github.com/cucumber/json-formatter/issues/24